panjan/blog/_drafts/heater.md

 I = P/V = 3000 (W) / 230 (V) = 13,04 A < 16 A
 ```

 We're within the 16 A limit.
 The last thing we need to calculate to avoid serious danger is wire size.
 In the [table of wire sizes](https://en.wikipedia.org/wiki/American_wire_gauge) we can see that for our 13 A current, a 16 AWG wire (1.31mm<sup>2</sup>) is sufficient.
 However, it is a good practice to use thicker wire, so we'll go with 15 AWG (or 1.5mm<sup>2</sup> for us Europeans).
-Don't hesitate to use 15 AWG even for less powerful heatings.
-It won't cause a substantial power loss as our wire is very short.

 If you are unsure about any of the calculations, ask in the electronics store or call an electrician to help you.

 ### Test the Sonoff

-Connect your 3 core wire with a plug to the Sonoff (with the plug disconnected of course).
+Connect your wire with a plug to the Sonoff (with the plug disconnected of course).
 Follow the diagram on the box.
 L stands for line, N is neutral and E is earth ground.
 In my case, the wires are brown, blue and yellow-green respectively.
 The colours might vary in different areas.

 ![sonoff](/assets/heating/sonoff_diagram.png)